mousanouar/Momentum-Resolved-Spectral-Functions-using-Tensor-Networks/README.md

 # Momentum-Resolved-Spectral-Functions-using-Tensor-Networks

-This repository can be used to guide the reader of [2512.18397](https://arxiv.org/abs/2512.18397) to reproduce the results shown in the manuscript at a smaller scale using the notebook attached.
+This repository accompanies [2512.18397](https://arxiv.org/abs/2512.18397) and is intended to guide readers in reproducing the results presented in the manuscript at reduced system sizes using the provided notebook.
-The notebook provides a step-by-step guide to calculate similar results that are presented in the manuscript.
-To ease computation time, very small system sizes are taken here in order to examplify the framework.
-If the reader wishes to reach similar system sizes as in the manuscript (and beyond), I suggest you run these calculations on a cluster and make use of gpu capabilities.
+The notebook offers a step-by-step workflow for computing quantities analogous to those reported in the paper.
+For computational tractability, the examples use very small system sizes to illustrate the framework.
+Readers aiming to approach the system sizes considered in the manuscript (or larger) are advised to run the calculations on a computing cluster and to leverage GPU acceleration.